25Ericcheong/go-fundamentals/README.md

 ## Learn Go with Tests

-### Structs, Methods and Interfaces

-- Struct is a named collection of fields where we can store data.
-Worth noting that the syntax for writing a method for a struct is as such `func (receiverName ReceiverType) MethodName(args)`.
-- In Go, there is no need to explicitly have a `struct` implement an `interace`.
-It implicitly ensures structs implements the interfaces with the same method signature.
-- Anonymous struct can be used in table driven test to inclcude fields for the struct itself and the expected value which will be looped through for test cases.

 ### Pointers and Errors

 - If a symbol (variable, types, functions, etc.) starts with a lowercase symbol then it is private.